issue

 Consumers buy out of ignorance

-This is such a well-documented problem that 17 states (as of 2006), including Minnesota, have created Pet Lemon Laws.
+This is such a well-documented problem that multiple states, including Minnesota, have created Pet Lemon Laws

 Look closely at these laws, however.
-A breeder may suggest he or she has “papers” and guarantees’ but it may not amount to much.
+A breeder may suggest he or she has “papers” and guarantees but it may not amount to much.
 Veterinarian Helen Hamilton (SFGate.com) explains: “If the dog dies, you have to ship it back, at your cost, and they’ll (the breeder) have the dog autopsied, at your cost, by a vet of their choice.
 If their vet agrees they were responsible, they’ll replace the puppy with a puppy of like kind.
 That’s their guarantee.”
-(Your Whole Pet; SFGate) Many of the Lemon Laws also do not apply to dogs purchased over the Internet from a breeder in another state.
+(Your Whole Pet; SFGate)

 Dog registries